KATS temporarily discontinuing two routes due to driver shortage - NewsBreak

 Sullivan County set to spend $1.55 million on patrol cars

-The Sullivan County Commission is set to lease or purchase new patrol cars for the Sullivan County Sheriff’s Office as quickly as possible and the vote will come next week.
-Sullivan County Commissioner Michael Cole brought to the commission Thursday night during its work session a proposal to buy 28 new vehicles at a cost of $1.55 million.
+BLOUNTVILLE — The Sullivan County Commission is set to lease or purchase new patrol cars for the Sullivan County Sheriff’s Office as quickly as possible, and the vote will come next week.
+Sullivan County Commissioner Michael Cole brought to the commission on Thursday night during its work session...

 Scott County PSA, Hawkins looking to bring clean water to Pink Hill homes

-Note: Updated: Affidavit says band director's claim about stabbing fabricated